Aadil-Nabi/cmconnect/ReadMe.md

-# cmgarage
+# cmconnect
-# Welcome to cmgarage app 👋
+# Welcome to cmconnect app 👋
-This is a small app to check the overall status of the below services on Thales CipherTrust Manager
+This is a small app to showcase how Thales CM encryption and decryption features can be used in your applications.
-- Password Validation
+Below operations have been demonstrated in this app.
+- Authenticate with CM
-- Disk Encryption
+- Call Encryption API
-- Backup Status
-- Cluster Status
+- Store the Encrypted data in PostgreSQL
+- Get data back from PostgreSQL
+- Decrypt the ciphertext and serve it back to the user in plain.

 # Installation ✔
 Make sure you have go installed on your workstation and you can download the code and use it directly on any IDE